Chart Color Schemes

 An assessment of population growth drivers in Bulahdelah reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of November 2025, the estimated population of the Bulahdelah statistical area (Lv2) is around 1,613.
-This figure reflects an increase of 75 people since the 2021 Census, which reported a population of 1,538.
-The current resident population estimate of 1,561 was derived from AreaSearch's analysis of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
-This results in a population density ratio of 9.4 persons per square kilometer.
-The Bulahdelah (SA2) experienced a growth rate of 4.9% between the 2021 Census and November 2025, surpassing the SA3 area's growth rate of 2.7%.
-Interstate migration contributed approximately 84.0% of overall population gains during this period.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Bulahdelah's population is estimated at around 1,613 as of Feb 2026.
+This reflects an increase of 75 people (4.9%) since the 2021 Census, which reported a population of 1,538 people.
+The change is inferred from the resident population of 1,561, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
+This level of population equates to a density ratio of 9.4 persons per square kilometer.
+Bulahdelah's 4.9% growth since the 2021 census exceeded the SA3 area's 2.8%, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration, contributing approximately 84.0% of overall population gains during recent periods.

-AreaSearch's projections for the Bulahdelah (SA2) are based on ABS/Geoscience Australia projections released in 2024, with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-By 2041, the Bulahdelah (SA2) is projected to grow by 36 persons, reflecting an increase of 2.1% over the 17-year period.
-This projection aligns with the anticipated lower quartile growth trend for Australian non-metropolitan areas.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Anticipating future population dynamics, lower quartile growth of Australian non-metropolitan areas is anticipated.
+The suburb of Bulahdelah is expected to grow by 41 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 2.5% in total over the 17 years.

 Frequently Asked Questions - Population